domeniko-gentner/labertasche/README.md

 WantedBy=multi-user.target
 ```

-`-noChmod` is a very important switch for this, because it stops the server from adjusting the file permissions.
+`-noChmod` is a very important switch for this, because it stops Hugo from adjusting the file permissions.
 This comes in handy if you have a difference in user and group on your web server. `--cleanDestinationDir` and `--gc`
 will clean old files out, so you don't have to worry about synching the public directory with the current content of
 your static or assets dir.
 There will also be no old CSS files be lying around when using fingerprinting.